CadQuery/cadquery/doc/quickstart.rst

 Start With A single, simple Plate
 ======================================

-Lets start with a simple model that makes nothing but a rectangular block, but with place-holders for the dimensions.
+Let's start with a simple model that makes nothing but a rectangular block, but with place-holders for the dimensions.
 Paste this into the code editor:

 .. code-block:: python